guipaiva/fire_detection/README.md

 # fire_detection
-Emulating a fire detection sensor node system using threads in C
+Simulating a fire detection sensor node system using threads in C